MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 - 5 or Thursday
 - 6 or Friday
 - 7 or Saturday
-- 8 or Never (default)
+- 8 or Never

-For the value 8 or Never, Windows Defender uses a default frequency to run scheduled full scans to complete remediation.
+You specify the time of day with the **RemediationScheduleTime** parameter.

 ```yaml
 Type: Day